itsram111/ST_FAQ/README.md

 - Disable add popup
 - Simualtaneously work on multiple account in Incognito mode

+## Upccoming Features
+- Setting alarm to auto start work even if you are not around.

 ### FAQ

 Do you have any question check below